auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Plato continues: "Suppose... that someone should drag him... by force, up the rough ascent, the steep way up, and never stop until he could drag him out into the light of the sun."
 The prisoner would be angry and in pain, and this would only worsen when the radiant light of the sun overwhelms his eyes and blinds him.

 "Slowly, his eyes adjust to the light of the sun.
 First he can only see shadows.
 Gradually he can see the reflections of people and things in water and then later see the people and things themselves.
 Eventually, he is able to look at the stars and moon at night until finally he can look upon the sun itself (516a)."
 Only after he can look straight at the sun "is he able to reason about it" and what it is (516b).
-(See also Plato's analogy of the sun, which occurs near the end of The Republic, Book VI.[4][5])
+(See also Plato's analogy of the sun, which occurs near the end of The Republic, Book VI.)

 ####  Return to the cave
 Plato continues, saying the freed prisoner would think that the world outside the cave was superior to the world he experienced in the cave and attempt to share this with the prisoners remaining in the cave attempting to bring them onto the journey he had just endured; "he would bless himself for the change, and pity [the other prisoners]" and would want to bring his fellow cave dwellers out of the cave and into the sunlight (516c).